 Once you have identified and classified all your data, the next step is to develop a security policy that turns your enterprise expectations into tenable objectives.
 Below are the essential parts of a comprehensive security policy:

 You can implement a data privacy solution as multiple joints within the enterprise.
 Selecting the implementation point will dictate the work to be done and greatly affect your overall security model.
 Encryption node levels include:

 You need to focus on a clear strategy using the best possible tools to give you the strongest security in a streamlined fashion.
-First and foremost, you must give your people efficient access to mission-critical systems and data while ensuring inaccessibility to hackers and unauthorized actors.
-If your team has to jump through hoops everytime they want access to data, you risk lowering the overall productivity and you must, therefore, change your strategy.
+First and foremost, you must give your people efficient access to mission-critical systems and data while ensuring inaccessibility to hackers and unauthorised actors.
+If your team has to jump through hoops every time they want access to data, you risk lowering the overall productivity and must therefore change your strategy.

 What’s more, you need an instantly available restore function on hand, which unfortunately many companies do not have.
 With a safely protected and clean version of your databases and website that updates regularly, no type of attack can keep you down for long.

 An efficient software system that can lock certain systems down to protect them from outside attacks is the differentiating factor between your company scrambling for hours to get its systems back under control or getting back up within minutes after an attack.

 When considering a data privacy and protection solution, you have clear choices regarding the implementation modes.
 These options vary when it comes to security models, yet each will provide you with a level of protection that is aligned with the potential requirements of your enterprise.
 Options to consider here include secure key management, mobile device management, cryptographic operations, backup and recovery, logging, auditing, hardware, as well as authentication and authorisation.